-To measure the economic effects of the project in the RSA, this I/O analysis relies on RIMS II multipliers acquired from the U.S. Bureau of Economic Analysis (BEA 2013).
-The multipliers are the most current available at the time the analysis was conducted, that is, those based on 2007 national input-output data and 2016 regional data.
-The multipliers were acquired from the Bureau on October 12, 2018, and are specific to the regional economy composed of Santa Clara, San Benito, and Merced Counties.
+To measure the economic effects of the project in the RSA, this I/O analysis relies on RIMS II multipliers acquired from the U.S. Bureau of Economic Analysis (U.S. Bureau of Economic Analysis 2013, 2018).
+The multipliers are the most current available at the time the original analysis was conducted, that is, those based on 2007 national input-output data and 2016 regional data.
+The multipliers were acquired from the U.S. Bureau of Economic Analysis on October 12, 2018, and are specific to the regional economy composed of San Francisco, San Mateo, and Santa Clara Counties.
 The multipliers are produced as tables organized both by selected detailed industries, as defined under the North American Industry Classification System (NAICS), and by NAICS industry aggregations or sectors, as defined by the U.S. Bureau of Economic Analysis.